 Providence becomes latest health care provider in Alaska to require staff be vaccinated

 Aug.
-7—A major health care provider in Alaska, Providence Health and Services, said Friday its staff will soon be required to get vaccinated against COVID-19, with few exceptions.
+8—A major health care provider in Alaska, Providence Health and Services, said Friday its staff will soon be required to get vaccinated against COVID-19 or agree to additional safety measures.

 The announcement comes as hospitals across the state try to ensure more employees to get the vaccine, as rapid community spread of COVID-19, driven by the more contagious delta variant, drives up hospitalizations in Alaska — mostly among people who are unvaccinated.